 Environmental Indemnification.
-In connection with our acquisition of the Florida and Midwest terminals, TransMontaigne Inc. agreed to indemnify us through May 27, 2010, against certain potential environmental liabilities associated with the operation of the Florida and Midwest terminals that occurred on or prior to May 27, 2005.
-TransMontaigne Inc.'s maximum liability for this indemnification obligation is \$15.0 million.
-TransMontaigne Inc. has no obligation to indemnify us for losses until such aggregate losses exceed \$250,000.
-TransMontaigne Inc. has no indemnification obligations with respect to environmental claims made as a result of additions to or modifications of environmental laws promulgated after May 27, 2005.
+In connection with our acquisition of the Florida and Midwest terminals, TransMontaigne Inc. indemnified us through May 27, 2010, against certain potential environmental liabilities associated with the operation of the Florida and Midwest terminals that occurred on or prior to May 27, 2005.
+TransMontaigne Inc.'s maximum liability for this indemnification obligation was \$15.0 million.
+TransMontaigne Inc. had no obligation to indemnify us for losses until such aggregate losses exceeded \$250,000.
+TransMontaigne Inc. had no indemnification obligations with respect to environmental claims made as a result of additions to or modifications of environmental laws promulgated after May 27, 2005.